 You work hard to make a health literacy difference.
-Whether implementing a new initiative or revising an on-going program, plan now how to later assess success.
-Doing so not only can help you focus more clearly but also will demonstrate a commitment to moving forward in an objective and sustainable way.
+Whether implementing a new initiative or revising an on-going program, plan now how to assess success later on.
+Doing so not only can help you focus more clearly but also demonstrate a commitment to moving forward in an objective and sustainable way.

 - Identify specific goals at the start of each project.
 For instance, if you are writing a plain language fact sheet about cancer, your goal might be to clearly define all necessary, yet unfamiliar, medical words (such as “metastases.”)
-Or if you are creating a health program for the public, then a goal might be to have [x] number of representatives from local agencies on the planning committee.
+If you are creating a health program for the public, then a goal might be to have [x] number of community agencies represented on the planning committee.

 - Review these goals from time to time.
-While working on this project, periodically look at these initial goals to make sure you are doing what was planned.
+While working on this project, periodically review the initial goals to make sure you still are doing what was planned.
 But allow some flexibility.
-Here’s an example: When updating the fact sheet about cancer, perhaps you just learned that most readers have been living with cancer for several years.
-In that case, you might revise the initial list of unfamiliar words.
-The best way to know what’s best to do is by working closely with some intended readers.
+Here’s an example.
+When updating a fact sheet about diabetes you know that most readers have been living with this condition for several years.
+They now might be more interested in long-term strategies rather than treatment choices at the start.
+The best way to know what to do is by asking intended readers.

 - Re-measure effectiveness at the project’s end.
 Now is the time to more formally assess success.
 Here are some questions to consider: Did you accomplish all the initial goals?
 What worked well?
 What didn’t?
-What could you do differently, or better, next time?
-For instance, if only 2 agencies sent representatives to the planning committee, is there a more convenient time or place for next year’s meetings?
+What could you do differently or better, next time?
+For instance, if few people consistently came to your meetings then what other time or place would be more convenient?

 - Build on what you learn.
 By looking back at initial goals, you have a great basis to succeed next time.
 Repeat this cycle for all projects.
-Then share what you learned so that, together, we can continue our progress toward health literacy success.
+Then share what you learn to help continue progress toward health literacy success.

 More ways to learn:

 - “Health Literacy Listening Tour (HLOL #188).”
 Health Literacy Out Loud podcast interview with Audrey Riffenburgh.